-In the absence of a policy where action is required, the Supervising Teacher or the Principal (the most senior professional) is authorized to act in accordance with the best established practices consistent with law.
-However, it is the Supervising Teacher's or Principal's (the most senior professional's) duty to inform the Board, at the next regularly scheduled Board meeting, if there is a need for an official policy.
+In the absence of a policy where action is required, the Supervising Teacher is authorized to act in accordance with the best established practices consistent with law.
+However, it is the Supervising Teacher's duty to inform the Board, at the next regularly scheduled Board meeting, if there is a need for an official policy.

-Supervising Teacher or Principal's (the most senior professional) Stipend and Benefits
+Supervising Teacher Stipend and Benefits

 The Board will establish the terms and conditions of employment including an additional Supervising Teacher stipend for the Supervising Teacher.
 Where there is a certified administrator hired by the district, the Board will establish a specific salary amount appropriate to the individual's education, experience and expected responsibilities.
 The Board may also provide benefits such as a teacher age or mileage as it sees fit.
-Merit pay as a means to award excellence may be incorporated into the salary system for the Supervising Teacher or Principal (the most senior professional).
+Merit pay as a means to award excellence may be incorporated into the salary system for the Supervising Teacher.